manav-gkmit/kya-saabzi-docs/docs/test-plan/plan.md

 ### Authentication

-- Successful registration
+- **Successful registration:**
-- Duplicate registration blocked
+  - **Acceptance Criteria:** A new user account is created, and a valid JWT is returned.
+  - **Negative Scenario:** Attempting to register with an existing email or invalid credentials should return an appropriate error (e.g., 409 Conflict, 400 Bad Request) and not create a user.

-- Login success / failure
+- **Login success / failure:**
+  - **Acceptance Criteria:** Valid credentials return a JWT; invalid credentials return a 401 Unauthorized error.
+  - **Negative Scenario:** Login with incorrect password or non-existent user should fail with 401.

-- JWT expiration and invalid token handling
+- **JWT expiration and invalid token handling:**
+  - **Acceptance Criteria:** Expired or invalid tokens result in 401 Unauthorized responses for protected routes.
+  - **Negative Scenario:** Accessing protected routes with an expired/invalid token should be denied.

 ### Dishes

-- Create dish
+- **Create dish:**
+  - **Acceptance Criteria:** A new dish is successfully added to the database.
+  - **Negative Scenario:** Attempting to create a dish with invalid data (e.g., missing name) should return a 400 Bad Request.

-- Search dish
+- **Search dish:**
-- Handle dish not found
+  - **Acceptance Criteria:** Dishes matching the search query are returned.
+  - **Negative Scenario:** Searching for a non-existent dish should return an empty list or 404 Not Found.

-- Duplicate dish prevention
+- **Duplicate dish prevention:**
+  - **Acceptance Criteria:** Attempting to create a dish with the exact same name (case-insensitive) should return a 409 Conflict.

 ### Cooklogs

+- **Add new cooklog:**
-- Add new cooklog
+  - **Acceptance Criteria:** A new cooklog entry is created for the authenticated user.
+  - **Negative Scenario:** Adding a cooklog for a non-existent dish or without authentication should fail.

-- Retrieve cooklog list
+- **Retrieve cooklog list:**
+  - **Acceptance Criteria:** The authenticated user's cooklogs are returned, ordered by recency.
+  - **Negative Scenario:** Unauthorized access to another user's cooklogs should be blocked (403 Forbidden).

-- Soft delete and confirm hiding
+- **Soft delete and confirm hiding:**
+  - **Acceptance Criteria:** A cooklog is marked as deleted and no longer appears in retrieval queries for the user, but remains in the database.
+  - **Negative Scenario:** Attempting to delete a non-existent cooklog should return 404 Not Found.

-- Unauthorized cooklog deletion blocked
+- **Unauthorized cooklog deletion blocked:**
+  - **Acceptance Criteria:** A user cannot delete another user's cooklog (403 Forbidden).

 ### Recommendations

+- **Recommend dishes not cooked recently:**
-- Recommend dishes not cooked recently
+  - **Acceptance Criteria:** The system suggests dishes that the user has not cooked recently, based on defined heuristics.
+  - **Negative Scenario:** Recommendations should not include dishes cooked very recently.

-- Recommendations adjust based on community logs
+- **Recommendations adjust based on community logs:**
+  - **Acceptance Criteria:** Recommendations incorporate popularity from other users' cooklogs.

-- No recommendations for empty history → fallback behavior
+- **No recommendations for empty history → fallback behavior:**
+  - **Acceptance Criteria:** If a user has no cooklogs, a default set of popular dishes is recommended.

 ### Frontend

-- User can log in / out
+- **User can log in / out:**
+  - **Acceptance Criteria:** Users can successfully navigate through login and logout flows, and their authentication status is correctly reflected in the UI.
+  - **Negative Scenario:** Invalid login credentials display an error message without logging in.

-- Forms validate input
+- **Forms validate input:**
+  - **Acceptance Criteria:** All forms (e.g., registration, add dish) provide real-time validation feedback and prevent submission of invalid data.
+  - **Negative Scenario:** Submitting a form with invalid data should show validation errors and prevent API calls.

-- Recommendations page loads correct data
+- **Recommendations page loads correct data:**
+  - **Acceptance Criteria:** The recommendations page displays a list of dishes based on the backend's recommendation logic.

-- PWA offline fallback works
+- **PWA offline fallback works:**
+  - **Acceptance Criteria:** The application remains functional (e.g., displays cached content, shows offline message) when the network is unavailable.

-- UI handles API errors correctly
+- **UI handles API errors correctly:**
+  - **Acceptance Criteria:** The UI displays user-friendly error messages for various API failure scenarios (e.g., network error, 401, 500).
+  - **Negative Scenario:** API errors should not crash the application; appropriate error states should be displayed.

 ---